 The city’s public-transport system, HSL (www.hsl.fi), operates buses, metro and local trains, trams and local ferries.
 Hours of operation vary depending on the route.

-- A one-hour flat-fare ticket for any HSL transport costs €3.20 when purchased on-board, or €2.90 when purchased in advance.
-The ticket allows unlimited transfers, but must be validated at the machine on-board on first use.
+- A single-trip ticket for any HSL transport costs €3.20 when purchased on board (not possible on trains or trams), or €2.90 when purchased in advance.
+The ticket allows unlimited transfers, but must be validated at the machine on board on first use.

 - A night ticket, for use between 2am and 4.30am, costs €5.